devee8/soc-lore/characters/candlelight.md

 Candlelight had a son and daughter.

 We later meet Candlelight again, but this time it is the previous Candlelight's daughter.
 We learn that the name Candlelight is a code name passed from one Hanged Man to another.
+Presumably it is this verison of Candlelight that is playable in the game.